johnathanachen/Tweet_Generator/README.md

 <br>
 </h1>

-## Q&A
+### Q&A
 <b>What are the key features of the application?
 Are these clearly separated into their own files, classes, and/or modules?</b>
 <br>
 <br>
-This application has the ability to generate random strings of words from a collection of speech transcripts scarped from the web by implmenting the Markov chain method.
+This application has the ability to generate random strings of words from a collection of speech transcripts scraped from the web by implmenting the Markov chain method.

 <b>Are the names of files, modules, functions, and variables appropriate and accurate?
 Would a new programmer be able to understand the names without too much contextual knowledge?</b>
 <br>